 You’re not a burden.

-The right people will bring out the best in you and you will realize that you’re not a burden, there are people that enjoy your company and appreciate you just sitting there, literally breathing and existing.
+Remember, the right people will come and bring out the best in you and you will realize that you were never a burden to begin with.
+There are people that enjoy your company and appreciate you just sitting there, by just literally breathing and existing.

-Even when things are out of control, there is still some…control.
+Even when things are out of control, you still have control.